MicrosoftDocs/ATADocs/ATPDocs/automated-response-exclusions.md

 This article explains how to configure [Microsoft Defender for Identity](/defender-for-identity) automated response exclusions in [Microsoft 365 Defender](/microsoft-365/security/defender/overview-security-center).

 Microsoft Defender for Identity enables the exclusion of Active Directory accounts from automated response actions, used in [Automatic Attack Disruption](https://techcommunity.microsoft.com/t5/microsoft-365-defender-blog/what-s-new-in-xdr-at-microsoft-ignite/ba-p/3648872).
+Automated response exclusions do not apply to responses triggered by Custom Detections.

 For example, an incident involving Attack Disruption, where response actions are taken automatically, wouldn't disable a specified excluded account.
 This could be used, for example, to exclude sensitive accounts from automated actions.